zaoshu/openapi/v2/authentication.md

 #### Sort query string
 To construct the sorted query string, complete the following steps:

-1. Sort the parameter names by alphabetical order.
+1. Sort the parameter names by character code point in ascending order.
+For example, a parameter name that begins with the uppercase letter F precedes a parameter name that begins with a lowercase letter b.

 2. For each parameter, append the parameter name, followed by the equals sign character (=), followed by the parameter value.
 Use an empty string for parameters that have no value.